Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 This group of resources has a dependency on one or more resources in the groups above.

-  1. Virtual Machine: This resource is depending on the \[virtual networks] and \[key vault] deployed above.
+  1. Virtual Machine: This resource is depending on the \[virtual networks] and \[Key Vault] deployed above.
 This resource is leveraged by the \[network watcher] resource.
   1. Private DNS zone: This resource is depending on the \[virtual networks] deployed above.
 This resource is leveraged by the \[private endpoint] resource.

 </details>